How to Create a Product Catalog Knowledge Base for AI Queries

 Common Pitfalls

-- Currency mismatch - if your store sells in multiple currencies, encode the currency in the document text and tag, not just the numeric price.
+• Currency mismatch - if your store sells in multiple currencies, write the currency into the document text, not just the numeric price.
 Otherwise a question about "products under 100" matches dollars and yen indiscriminately.

-- Deleted products - when a SKU is removed in the store, your indexing loop won't see it.
-Add a periodic reconciliation pass that fetches active SKUs and deletes Knowledge documents whose
+• Deleted products - when a SKU is removed in the store, your indexing loop won't see it.
+Add a periodic reconciliation pass that fetches active SKUs and, in the Knowledge section of the sidebar, deletes the documents whose file names no longer match a live SKU.

 Testing